Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Sure enough, he caught her.
 With those spring-boots on his feet, he could take huge bouncing strides in low gravity, and Eleven was smashed to the deck in only five paces.
 In an abstract way, she sensed three of Mwrmwrwk’s legs break, an injury that once upon a time would have been slowly and agonisingly fatal, and which the very best of modern Kwmbwrw medicine still treated by preference with amputation and prosthesis.

 She was roughly shoved over, and was now nose-to-nose with a violently enraged human.
-“Blood clot fi I call Babylon, huh?”
+"Blood clot fi I call Babylon, huh?"
 He snarled, incomprehensibly.

 Eleven followed the script provided by Mwrmwrwk’s latent personality image.
-“Not me!
-Somebody must have seen-”
+"Not me!
+Somebody must have seen-"

-“Shut up!
+"Shut up!
 I got t’ree eye.
-Wan’ live wid two?”
+Wan’ live wid two?"

 He tugged a knife - not a fusion blade, just an ordinary bit of sharp metal, not that it would really matter to Mwrmwrwk’s flesh, not with deathworld strength behind it - from his belt and aimed it levelly at Eleven’s middle eye.